-It’s where small businesses and retail consumers go to save on office and school supplies.
+It’s where businesses and retail consumers go to save on office and school supplies.

 Staples also has a B2B division called Staples Advantage.
 And this is where my story begins.

-In the early days of Staples Advantage, when the executives were eager to grow their market share, I was tasked with proving the effectiveness of joint-marketing using email as a way to capture the interest and business of the SMB crowd.
+In the early days of Staples Advantage, when the executives were eager to amass market share, I was tasked with proving the effectiveness of joint-marketing using email as a way to capture the interest and business of the SMB crowd.

 There are Monsters in Those Markets

 As many of you well know, a good quality list is a critical component of any email marketing initiative.
-And the list list we were given (a list from the joint-venture partner) was reported to be tainted through previously unfulfilled promises, poor customer service, and ever escalating pricing.
+And the list we were given (a list from the joint-venture partner) was proven to be tainted through previously unfulfilled promises, poor customer service, and ever escalating pricing.

 The business people on that list were more-than-angry, overly-wary, and beyond suspicious of any communications coming from the joint-venture partner.

 A monster crowd if ever there were one.

 And if that weren’t enough, the list size was tiny; made up of just some of the small to mid-sized businesses that populate Clearwater, Florida (a beautiful town, but hardly a bustling business metropolis).